 School Nurse/Health Services

-The Park City School District Health Services Department provides health services for students with health needs, education for students and staff, and health screenings for students (vision screening and scoliosis screening).
+The Park City School District Health Services Department provides health services for students with health needs, education for students and staff, and health screenings for students.

 Park City School District Nurses:

-- Suzanne Tanner, Supervisor, MS, BSN, RN, RDH Park City High School,
+- Suzanne Tanner, Supervisor, MS, BSN, RN, RDH Park City High School and PC Learning Center,

 - 435-645-5650, email@example.com